martaGonz/crypto-data/README.md

 ## Overview

-This repository serves as a public data source for the Crypton iOS app, bypassing CoinGecko API rate limits.
+This repository provides a public, cached data source for cryptocurrency market data.
+It aggregates data from CoinGecko and serves it via GitHub Pages for fast, reliable access.

 ### How it works

 - **GitHub Actions** runs every 5 minutes
-- Fetches top 100 cryptocurrencies from CoinGecko API
+- Fetches top 250 cryptocurrencies by market cap from CoinGecko
+- Filters to include only primary cryptocurrencies (excludes wrapped tokens and derivatives)
 - Updates `crypto-data.json` with clean, formatted data
-- Data is served via **GitHub Pages** (public, no authentication needed)
+- Data is served via **GitHub Pages** at no cost, with no authentication required

 ### URLs